ttlew/conversation/system-entities.md

 The `@sys-date` system entity extracts mentions such as `Friday`, `today`, or `November 1`.
 The value of this entity stores the corresponding inferred date as a string in the format "yyyy-MM-dd" e.g. "2016-11-21".
 The system augments missing elements of a date (such as the year for "November 21") with the current date values.

+**Note:** - For English locale only, the default system behavior for date input is MM/DD/YYYY.
+This will change to DD/MM/YYYY only if the first two numbers are greater than 12.
+The value stored will still be in the format "yyyy-MM-dd".

 The `@sys-time` system entity extracts mentions such as `2pm`, `at 4`, or `15:30`.
 The value of this entity stores the time as a string in the format "HH:mm:ss".
 For example, "13:00:00."

 ### Date-time mentions